nlyu1/midas/agora/README.md

 ## Network Setup (Ubuntu)

 Agora uses IPv6 Unique Local Addresses (ULA) for scalable addressing and service isolation.
-The MetaServer automatically allocates IPv6 addresses from the `fde5:402f:ab0a:1::/64` subnet for each publisher.
+The MetaServer automatically allocates IPv6 addresses from the `fde5:402f:ab0a:1:<uid>::/80` subnet for each publisher, where `<uid>` is the MetaServer's port number.

 ### Automatic Setup
 Run the provided script for persistent configuration: